Risk sharing under heterogeneous beliefs without convexity: Local comonotone improvement

-\begin{remark} The proof of Proposition~\ref{prop:convergence} justifies the reliance on Assumption~\ref{assum1} of our approach, which is itself based on comonotone improvement. \textit{A priori}, the comonotone functions $(\mbf f^B)_{B\in\pi}$ which describe the allocation on events $B\in\pi$ have no apparent relation to each other.
+\begin{remark} Proposition~\ref{prop:convergence} and Corollary~\ref{cor:convergence} are the key to verifying the existence of optimal allocations claimed in Theorem~\ref{thm:risksh_mon}.
+The role that Proposition~\ref{prop:convergence}---and thereby admissibility of individual risk measures---plays for Corollary~\ref{cor:convergence} and Theorem~\ref{thm:risksh_mon} is best understood as adaptation of the spirit of Dieudonn\'e's \cite{Dieudonne} famous theorem to the present nonconvex situation.
+The proof of Proposition~\ref{prop:convergence} justifies the reliance on Assumption~\ref{assum1} of our approach based on comonotone improvement. \textit{A priori}, the comonotone functions $(\mbf f^B)_{B\in\pi}$ which describe the allocation on events $B\in\pi$ have no apparent relation to each other.
 This problem is circumvented by the use that equation~\eqref{eq:contradiction} makes of the compactness of the finite-dimensional unit ball in $\R^\pi$.
 We do not see an immediate generalisation to infinite dimensions, i.e., completely arbitrary heterogeneous reference measures. \end{remark}